AparnaPrasad/AI-Portfolio-assistant/README.md

 # Finance Portfolio Manager

-A goal-based financial portfolio manager with a modern UI and robust backend.
+A goal-based financial portfolio manager with AI assistent to answer all questions about your financial portfolio and planning

 ## Project Structure